ktg5/csgo-cfg/README.md

 - Aliases to turn on stuff. (see below)

 ### Cool aliases
-You can add these to the start of the autoexec/cfg at the end of the autoexec/cfg or use the aliases in console.
+You can add these to the start of the autoexec at the end of the autoexec/cfg or use the aliases in console.

 `+crosshair` - my crosshair I use.
 "Minecraft crosshair".